From Silos to Systems — Monitored.Reported.

 The Vision: From Silos to Systems

-Canada's environmental monitoring infrastructure is world-class — but fragmented.
-Connecting what already works creates intelligence that none of the systems can produce alone.
+Canada's environmental monitoring infrastructure is world-class — ready to be connected.
+Linking what already works creates intelligence that none of the systems can produce alone.

 The Climate Data Ecosystem